joelparkerhenderson/ways-of-working/README.md

   time from the interactions of the group.
 Example: By observing the team, we see that teammates are punctual.

-* <b>Working agreements</b> are protocols that the group develops and agrees to follow.
-The protocols aim to forge commitment and a shared approach that will help the team meet their goal.
+* <b>Working agreements</b> are protocols that the group develops together, commits to follow together, and agreed to uphold together.
 Example: Code is complete when all tests pass.

 ## Ideas